-There are many factors to consider when choosing a podiatrist or any other type of doctors.
+There are many factors to consider when choosing a podiatrist for your foot or ankle problem.
 Here are some important ones:

 1. Is your doctor board certified in foot surgery?
 Podiatry is a surgical profession.
-If there is an abscess or infection in the foot, a displaced and broken bone, or a painful deformity, you want your podiatrist to be able to address it surgically if needed, rather than have to wait or look for someone else, which can cost valuable time.
+If there is an abscess or infection in the foot, a displaced and broken bone, or a painful deformity, you want your podiatrist to be able to address it surgically if needed.
 The American Board of Foot and Ankle Surgery is the certifying board, recognized by the American Podiatric Medical Association, that has the highest standards for foot surgery.
 Dr. Hoy is Board Certified by the American Board of Foot and Ankle Surgery.

 2. Is your doctor board certified in non-surgical care?
 Podiatry is not just a surgical profession.
 There are many conditions that are not treated with surgery.
 You may need imaging studies, lab studies, medication, orthotics or physical therapy.
 The board recognized by the American Podiatric Medical Association to certify these skills is the American Board of Podiatric Medicine.
 Dr. Hoy is also Board Certified by the American Board of Podiatric Medicine.